MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Introduction

-Extensive experiments are conducted to demonstrate that our method effectively improves NVS performance for state-of-the-art Gaussian-based methods on various tasks, including general and reflective object reconstruction, 4D reconstruction, and large-scale scene reconstruction.
-Particularly, our experiments indicate that the NVS precision improves as the number of views increases in each optimization round.
-Moreover, our method encourages the learned 3D Gaussians to be more compact for representing the entire scene due to our proposed multi-view regulated learning.
+Extensive experiments are conducted to demonstrate that our method significantly improves NVS performance for existing Gaussian-based methods across various tasks, including general and reflective object NVS, dynamic and large-scale scene Novel View Synthesis.
+Notably, our results reveal that appropriately increasing the number of multi-view inputs in each optimization round leads to a corresponding improvement in Novel View Synthesis.
 In conclusion, we summarize our contributions as below:

-$\bullet$ We first propose a multi-view regulated training strategy that can be easily adapted upon existing single-view supervised 3DGS framework and its variants optimized for a large variety of tasks, where the NVS and geometric precision can be consistently improved.
+$\bullet$ We propose a plug-and-play multi-view regulated Gaussian Splatting (MVGS) method that imposes multi-view coherent constraints to smooth gradient updates for better NVS performance.

-$\bullet$ Inspired by the benefit introduced by multi-view supervision with different extrinsic setups, a cross-intrinsic guidance scheme is proposed to train 3D Gaussians in a coarse-to-fine way.
-So that 3D Gaussians can accommodate higher consistency with pixel-wise local features. $\bullet$ As densification strategy is crucial for 3DGS, we further propose a cross-ray densification strategy, emitting rays under 2D loss map guidance and densifying for overlapped 3D regions.
-The densified 3D Gaussians in those overlapped regions facilitate the fitting of multiple views, improving the performance of novel view synthesis. $\bullet$ Last but not least, we propose a multi-view augmented densification strategy, intensifying densification while the discrepancies of multiple views are significant.
-It ensures that 3D Gaussians can be densified sufficiently to fit well with dramatically changed multi-view supervised information.
+$\bullet$ We propose a multi-view cross-ray densification strategy to derive sufficient 3D Gaussians for better fitting drastically varied viewpoints.
+In this way, we significantly mitigate the viewpoint discrepancy issue in the multi-view optimization and facilitate multi-view learning.

-$\bullet$ In summary, extensive experiments demonstrate our method is a universal optimization solution for existing Gaussian-based methods to improve novel view synthesis performance by about 1 dB PSNR for various tasks, including static object or scene reconstruction and dynamic 4D reconstruction.
+$\bullet$ Extensive experiments demonstrate that our method is a universal optimization solution, achieving obvious performance improvement for existing Gaussian-based methods across various tasks, including static object, scene, and dynamic 4D NVS.